emmorts/kube-secret-sync/README.md

 # kube-secret-sync

-Kubernetes controller that automatically syncs secrets across namespaces based on provided configuration.
+Kube Secret Sync is a Kubernetes controller that automatically syncs secrets across namespaces based on provided configuration.
 It simplifies the management of secrets in multi-tenant environments by ensuring that specific secrets are available in the required namespaces.

 ## Features